CyVerse-learning-materials/cyverse_mooc/step6.rst

     .. admonition:: learning-objectives

-       - Be able to apply metadata in the discovery environment interface
+       - Apply metadata in the Discovery Environment interface
-       - Be able to share data with other CyVerse users
+       - Share data with other CyVerse users

 **Description:**